-Piping should be supported form the vessel or its platform when it is difficult to construct civil support from grade or adjacent structure at the required location.
+Piping should be supported from the vessel or its platform when it is difficult to construct civil support from grade or adjacent structures at the required location.
 Vessel support should also be taken to take advantage of lower differential thermal growth between vessel and piping, as compared to piping and civil support.
-A judicious selection of support locations can eliminate the requirement of springs.
+A judicious selection of support locations can eliminate the requirement for springs.

 Thumb rules for supporting piping from reactors

 - Small loads can be transferred directly to the platform members.
 These include rest, one-way stops, two ways stop, or hold-down supports and the piping layout should be done accordingly.